MICCAIAnonymous/CCNSV/README.md

 # CCNSV
-Camera Calibration for Navigated Surgical video
+Camera Calibration for Navigated Surgical Video

 This repository was created in accordance to MICCAI 2022 Anonymity rules, thus the identity of the authors are hidden.